-However, it is often difficult to determine the legality of a facilitating payment under local law, even when those payments are sanctioned by local authorities and are consistent with local custom.
+It is often difficult to determine the legality of a facilitating payment under local law, even when those payments are sanctioned by local authorities and are consistent with local custom.
 These are very limited exceptions and you must contact the Contracts Department in advance for guidance and the Accounting Department for instructions as how to properly account for the payment.
-In addition, facilitating payments are not legal in certain countries, such as Brazil, or under the UK Bribery Act, which has a near-universal jurisdiction, allowing for the prosecution of an individual or company with links to the United Kingdom, regardless of where the crime occurred.

-Second, the FCPA does not apply to payments that are lawful under the written laws and regulations of the foreign county, but this too is narrowly construed.
+Second, the FCPA does not apply to payments which are lawful under the written laws and regulations of the foreign county, but this too is narrowly construed.
 The laws must be validly adopted and recognized as the law of the country.
-Moreover, few countries today have such laws.

-The FCPA permits paying reasonable bona fide expenses, such as travel and lodging, to a foreign official, in order to promote, demonstrate or explain a company's products and/or services.
+Few countries today have such laws.
+The FCPA also permits reasonable bona fide expenses to promote a company's products.
 The word "reasonable", however, is narrowly construed.
-You must always use caution and discretion in any business dealings with any person who is a foreign official and you must contact the Contracts Department in advance for guidance and instructions, in compensating, reimbursing or otherwise covering expenses for any person who is a foreign official.
+You must use caution and discretion in any business dealings with any person who is a public official and you must contact the Contracts Department in advance for guidance and instructions.

-Third, the FCPA only applies to payments or favors to a foreign official in his/her capacity as a foreign official.
-Many foreign officials have positions as employees or agents of private businesses, and any favors or "wining and dining" of an official in his/her capacity as an employee or agent of a private business is generally not prohibited by the FCPA.
-However, it may not be entirely clear whether payments or favors are being made to influence such person's action in his/her capacity as a foreign official or as an employee or agent of a private business, especially if he/she has parallel positions in the government and the private company.
-Moreover, an employee of a foreign company can be deemed to be a foreign official under the FCPA if his/her employer could be deemed to be an "instrumentality" of a foreign government.
+Third, the laws apply only to payments to a public official in his/her capacity as a public official.
+Many public officials have positions as employees or agents of private businesses and any favors or "wining and dining" of an official in his capacity as an employee or agent of a private business is not prohibited by the laws.
+However, very often it is not entirely clear whether a person is acting in his/her capacity as a public official or as an employee or agent of a private business.
+You must therefore use extreme caution and discretion in any business dealings with any person who is a public official and you must contact the Contracts Department in advance for guidance and instructions.